Singapore Democratic Party: Tak Boleh Tahan protest

-2011 general election
+2011–2020 : Party improvements

 In preparation for the impending elections in 2011, the Singapore Democratic Party organized two pre-election rallies at Hong Lim Park on September and November 2010.
 The Party also unveiled a Shadow Budget in February 2011, as well as its campaign strategy, "The SDP Promise" in April 2011.
 Between September 2010 and April 2011, SDP also continued its groundwork in the constituencies of Bukit Panjang, Holland–Bukit Timah, Yuhua and Whampoa.

 The party unveiled its slate of 11 candidates just a few days prior to Nomination Day.
 The candidates were introduced during press conferences on 21 and 22 April 2011.
 Former senior civil servant Tan Jee Say, private school teacher Michelle Lee Juen, psychiatrist Ang Yong Guan and social activist Vincent Wijeysingha made up the SDP's team for Holland–Bukit Timah GRC.
 Also announced during this period of time was the party's intention to contest Sembawang GRC.
-The team fielded there consisted of academic and former WP member James Gomez, party Assistant-Secretary General John Tan, entrepreneur Jarrod Luo, former unionist Sadasivam Veriyah and businessman Mohd Isa.
+The team fielded there consisted of academic and former WP member James Gomez, party Assistant-Secretary-General John Tan, entrepreneur Jarrod Luo, former unionist Sadasivam Veriyah and businessman Mohd Isa.
 Former ISA detainee Teo Soh Lung and party treasurer Gerald Sng were also introduced to the media and were fielded in the constituencies of Yuhua and Bukit Panjang respectively.
 The party later recruited Alec Tok, leaving Sng to make way for Tok in Bukit Panjang SMC.

 Among the issues brought up by the party prior to nomination day were: the heavy influx of foreigners into Singapore, Vivian Balakrishnan's mismanagement of the Youth Olympic Games and the loss of sinking funds in the PAP run town councils in Holland–Bukit Timah and Bukit Panjang.
 However, these issues were quickly overshadowed by Balakrishnan's attack on the SDP team over a video supposedly containing Wijeysingha's "gay agenda".
 The SDP quickly refuted these allegations on Wijeysingha, with the party's Secretary-General making his stance clear on a video released by the party on 25 April.
 On nomination day, the Singapore Democratic Party team saw the nomination of all its candidates.
 In particular, the Holland–Bukit Timah team had also raised an objection to the nomination of the PAP's candidates.
 The PAP's Sim Ann had filed in her occupation as a former civil servant and this was disputed by the SDP team given the short time span between Sim Ann's resignation from the civil service and nomination day.